 Mines retained for training purposes

-In its April 2015 Article 7 report, Sudan stated that it is retaining a total of 1,938 mines, the same amount as reported since 2009.
+In its April 2019 Article 7 report, Sudan stated that it is retaining a total of 739 mines.
+From 2009 to 2015, Sudan reported a total of 1,938 mines, but since 2016 has been steadily decreasing the number retained.
 In 2009, Sudan reported a reduction in the number of mines retained for training from 4,997 to 1,938 mines.
-Each year since 2009, Sudan has reported the transfer of 75 “Type 35” plastic mines from the Sudan Armed Forces (SAF) to the UN Mine Action Office “for training purposes,” but the total number of mines retained for training has remained unchanged.
+From 2009 to 2015, Sudan reported the transfer of 75 “Type 35” plastic mines from the Sudan Armed Forces (SAF) to the UN Mine Action Office “for training purposes,” but the total number of mines retained for training remained unchanged.
 Sudan has not disclosed the intended purposes or actual uses of its retained mines, as agreed by States Parties at Mine Ban Treaty Review Conferences held in 2004 and 2009.

 Interview with Adil Abdelhamid Adam, Legal Advisor, National Mine Action Center, Khartoum, 28 March 2011.
 The Monitor has copies of the law and the decree in Arabic.